reactphp/http/README.md

 ### Server

-The `Server` class is responsible for handling incoming connections and then processing each incoming HTTP request.
+The `React\Http\Server` class is responsible for handling incoming connections and then processing each incoming HTTP request.

 When a complete HTTP request has been received, it will invoke the given